bcit-ltc/infrastructure-documentation/docs/services-systems.md

 GitLab is the LTC's code repository, CI/CD pipeline coordinator, and container registry.
 It is also used as an issue tracker and comes with a built-in version of [Mattermost](https://mattermost.com/) for chat-style team communication.

-We use GitLab to:
+Use GitLab to:

-* record our work using version controlled code repositories
+* record work using version controlled code repositories
 * track issues related to projects
 * run CI/CD pipelines that automate building and deploying
 * store images in each project's private image registry